A Time Leap Challenge for SAT Solving: The Arena: Designing the Time Leap Challenge

-\paragraph{Technical Restrictions.} The selection of a benchmark set and operating systems restricted the space of possibilities on the potential old hardware.
+\paragraph{Technical Restrictions} The selection of a benchmark set and operating systems restricted the space of possibilities on the potential old hardware.
 Preferably, we are interested in the oldest possible hardware and the youngest possible hardware.
-In more detail, modern Linux distributions such as Debian~10 still supports all x86-based (IA-32) i686 processors, including various AMD, Intel, and VIA processors.
+In more detail, modern Linux distributions, such as Debian~10, still support all x86-based (IA-32) i686 processors, including various AMD, Intel, and VIA processors.
 However, the i686 architectures limits experiments to Pentium~II processors (1997) or later~\cite{JacksonSchwarzMorris19a}.
-BSD distributions such as NetBSD~9 still supports the Sparc64 architecture, which in theory still allows the running of systems with processors SPARC64 (1995) and UltraSPARC IIe (1999).
-We were able run NetBSD~9 on a system with an Ultra Sparc~IIe, namely, the Sun Netra X1 from about 2000/2001.
-Since for some solvers, we only had access to Linux or Solaris binaries and we were unable to setup Debian~10 or Solaris onto the Netra system in decent time due to a required setup via serial LOM interface and network boot, we discarded the Sun system from our final hardware selection.
+BSD distributions, such as NetBSD~9, still support the Sparc64 architecture, which in theory allows for running systems with processors SPARC64 (1995) and UltraSPARC IIe (1999).
+We were able to run NetBSD~9 on a system with the latter CPU namely, the Sun Netra X1, from about 2000/2001.
+Since we only had access to Linux or Solaris binaries for some solvers, and we were unable to set Debian~10 or Solaris onto the Netra system in decent time due to a required setup via serial LOM interface and network boot, we discarded the Sun system from our final hardware selection.
 It is well known that modern operating systems and \SAThy solvers are very memory-demanding~\cite{FichteMantheySchidler20a} resulting in a requirement of having at least 1GB of total RAM inside the system.
-Since the L2 cache controllers of the Pentium~II only allow the use of 512MB of RAM and we could not get access to a system with a Pentium Pro processor, our oldest possible system (1999) was a Pentium~III processor running at 467MHz equipped with 1.5GB RAM.
+Since the L2 cache controllers of the Pentium~II only allow the use of 512MB of RAM and we could not access a system with a Pentium Pro processor, our oldest possible system (1999) was a Pentium~III processor running at 467MHz equipped with 1.5GB RAM.
 Hence, we picked this system to run the solvers of Team~\teamA.
-While the most modern CPU architecture we had access to was an i7 Icelake (2019), we decided to prefer the system running a Xeon Skylake due to the much larger caches, which are usually beneficial for \SAThy solving.
-Still, the modern system with the Xeon Skylate was bought in 2019 for dedicated benchmarking, while the i7 was just a small-form-factor barebone desktop computer for which we feared that high permanent load over months might significantly degenerate performance due to overheating.
-The system for Team~\teamB then contained two Intel Xeon Silver 4112 CPUs (Skylake architecture) of 2.60GHz base-frequency equipped with 128GB RAM.
-We ran the experiments at the maximum frequency of 3.00GHz.
+While the most modern Intel CPU architecture we had access to was an i7 Icelake (2019), we decided to prefer the system running a Xeon Skylake due to the availability of ECC-RAM and the much larger caches, which are usually beneficial for \SAThy solving.
+Still, the modern system with the Xeon Skylate was bought in 2019 for dedicated benchmarking, while the i7 was just a small-form-factor barebone desktop computer for which we feared that high permanent load over months might significantly degenerate performance due to overheating. \begin{FIXED} Also, we benchmarked solvers on systems equipped with AMD Rome CPUs (2020).
+The behavior was mostly similar, with a few instances solved less.
+Still, we refrained from using the system for systematic experimental work to favor reproducibility and due to limited available resources.
+In more detail, the AMD Rome systems consist of 2 CPUs each having a price of about 7.000~EUR, which makes such systems not widely available and limits access for many researchers.
+Furthermore, the system is part of a TOP500 cluster~\cite{taurus}, requiring detailed billing of system usage measured by CPU hours.
+Since SAT solvers are highly memory intensive, one often favors employing the memory caches lines well.
+We observed a different number of solved instances when used 8 or 32 cores.
+One might take the number of available memory channels to be very conservative.
+In our case, each CPU consists of 128 logical cores (64 physical cores) but only 16 memory channels.
+However, this results in high overbilling of cluster resources, usually counted by reserved logical cores.
+At the same time, the Rome CPU has a base-frequency of only 2.0GHz where one would expect slower solving times.
+However, the system has a faster cacheline and much larger L1, L2, and L3 caches.
+This might result in faster solving or yield unexpected results as some solvers are sophistically engineered for memory cachelines~\cite{FichteMantheySchidler20a}.
+In order to favor reproducibility, we decided on a standard and widely used system. \end{FIXED} Thus, Team~\teamB's system contained two Intel Xeon Silver 4112 CPUs (Skylake architecture) of 2.60GHz base-frequency equipped with 128GB RAM.
+We ran the experiments at the \sFIXED{base-frequency}.
 Since the Netra X1 from 2000 was equipped with 2GB and the NetBSD allowed to still run all source code based solvers, even the very modern ones, the Sun system serves as a point of reference.